12 string guitar tuned to 5ths

 Dry fretboards

 If you're a sweaty person particularly, the fretboard wood tends to dry out over time and the grain starts to open up.
+The dry air of central heating can also have an effect.

 Every year or two give your guitar a treat and rub some linseed oil into the fretboard, leave overnight, then wipe it down with some polish the next day and although your guitar will stink like a howitzer for about a week, the wood will be supple again, the grain will close up and it will feel smooth and sexy to play on.

-Truss rod seasonal adjustment
+Truss rod adjustment

 Wooden necks will move with the temperature and if you have your action as low as possible like I do, it will get lower still when the temperature rises.
-So when summer arrives, try loosening the truss rod a quarter turn or so.
+So when summer arrives, try loosening the truss rod an eighth turn or so.
 Your action will then return to where it was.
+Similarly in the winter; if your action seems high all of a sudden, just tighten the truss rod a little to cure the problem.
+I remember which way I probably need to turn the truss rod by thinking of it as loosening your shirt tie knot in warm weather and tightening it again in cold!

 Tuning by ear to standard